Table of Contents

 One part of CrossFit that you can avoid no matter how much you'd like is conditioning.
 Whether it's interval training or simply throwing in some conditioning during metcons, you're going to want conditioning equipment that is not only effective, but is going to take the abuse you can throw at it.

-After using the Concept 2 over the course of 5 years, we are confident that not only is the Concept 2 Rower effective, but it's also extremely durable and reliable.
+After using Concept 2 over the course of 5 years, we are confident that not only is the Concept 2 Rower effective, but it's also extremely durable and reliable.
 Requiring very little maintenance or care is one reason it's become the standard for CrossFit Affiliates as well as the CrossFit Games.
 The simple design of the flywheel with a damper setting, an easy read-out screen, and wheels for easy portability is just a portion of the reasons we recommend the Concept 2 Rower.

-One reason the Concept 2 Rower is so effective is because rowing is a total body workout.
+One reason the Concept 2 Rower is so effective is that rowing is a total body workout.
 Whether you want to go long, short, do intervals, or mix it in with metcons, the Concept 2 Rower will provide an effective workout and improve the conditioning of anyone using it.

-The Xebex Rower is our budget pick for those looking for a good rower at a great price.
+The Xebex Air Rower is our budget pick for those looking for a good rower at a great price.
 The Xebex Rower is not as polished or durable as the Concept 2 Rower, but it is an effective piece of conditioning equipment and gets the job done at a lower price than the Concept 2 Rower.

 We've reviewed the Xebex Rower in-depth, over 3,500 words to be exact, and after using it over the past two years, we still stand by our review that the Xebex Rower is a worthy contender to the Concept 2 Rower at the right price.
 The Xebex Rower sits higher than the Model D which many like and folds up in a different way that we found to be a bit more compact than the Concept 2.
 The calories are also counted similarly to the Concept 2 so it can be used in different competitions or alongside the Concept 2 rowers.

 One thing we would like to see improved on the Xebex Rower is the monitor.
-The monitor does a good job of tracking things, however it can be difficult to use and just simply isn't as user-friendly as the Performance Monitors on the Concept 2 Rowers.
+The monitor does a good job of tracking things, however, it can be difficult to use and just simply isn't as user-friendly as the Performance Monitors on the Concept 2 Rowers.

 If you're on a budget and need a rower, we suggest the Xebex Rower.